 Practical Applications

 Understanding these conversions is also useful in everyday situations, such as when purchasing furniture or home décor items from overseas, where measurements may be provided in meters.
-Knowing how to convert these measurements to feet helps ensure that the items will fit in the intended space.
+Knowing how to convert these measurements to feet helps confirm that the items will fit in the intended space.

 Trends and Latest Developments in Measurement